SEASONS

 This guide is intended to provide you with an opportunity to set aside time to be with God.
 You may use it all, from beginning to end, or you may only be able to use it in part, depending on how your day goes.
 Using as much as you can will enrich your spiritual experience all the more.
 Here you will find prayers, scripture readings, instructions for certain actions, meditations, and consideration guides to assist you in your meditations.
 All are designed to increase your awareness of God in your day and in your life, as well as to teach you how to listen to God and simply be with him.

-Let me give you some instructions for reflecting and meditating.
-Our prayers and our ears are prepared through God's own Word.
+Here are some instructions for reflecting and meditating.
+Our prayers and our minds are prepared through God's own Word.
 As you read that Word today, look for certain words or phrases that stand out for you, that strike a chord in some way.
 It may only be one word.
-It might be a phrase or sentence or the idea contained in the entire passage.
-Themes drawn from the reading follow to assist you in focusing your thoughts for meditation.
+It might be a phrase or sentence, or it may be the idea contained in the entire passage.
+Themes drawn from the reading will follow to assist you in focusing your thoughts for meditation.

 If you are at home, relax into a comfortable chair and allow that word, phrase or idea to wander through your thoughts.
 Do not hinder the direction it takes, but follow its path.
 If you find your thoughts wandering into other areas of concern or worry, place that concern in God's hands and leave it there.
 Then come back to your word or phrase and begin again.
 Sometimes closing your eyes helps.
 If you fall asleep, do not become flustered, but see it as a natural part of your God-given day, returning to your reflecting upon awakening.

 When is it that you will hear God speaking?
-When you discover insight through your pondering; when you find your thoughts not simply being your own, when you find comfort in God's nearness and the new thoughts that come to you through him.
-As you go from section to section, if you find your thoughts returning to a previous meditation or insight, then follow it.
+You will discover God speaking when you recognize insight through your pondering; when you find your thoughts not simply being your own; when you find comfort in God's nearness and the new thoughts that come to you through him.
+As you go from section to section in this Guide, you may find your thoughts returning to a previous meditation or insight.
+If so, then follow it.
 God must want you to spend time there.
 You see, God is in your thoughts, as Christ promised: "But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you everything, and remind you of all that I have said to you."
 John 14:26

 Light a Candle